2003-2006 Jeep Wrangler

 Custom speaker installations

-Since the Wrangler is such a popular vehicle, there are several options available if you want to put speakers in other locations.
+Since the Wrangler is such a popular vehicle, there are some options available if you want to put speakers in other locations.
 These options also let you use larger 6-1/2" speakers, rather than being limited to 4" or 5-1/4" sizes.

 Select Increments offers Mod-Pods for the Wrangler, which are unloaded enclosures that hold 5-1/4" speakers just below the Jeep's doors.
 They also build Quad-Pods, which are unloaded enclosures that hold 6-1/2" speakers and 8" subs in the Jeep's back corners.